SylvesterMachielse/SimpleMetrics/README.md

 * Ensure best practices are used

 ## What is it
-This is a wrapper around [App.Metrics](https://www.app-metrics.io) that  is more suitable for our organisation.
+This is a wrapper around [App.Metrics](https://www.app-metrics.io) that  is more suitable for our organisation:
-* uses Autofac for dependcy injection
+* Autofac for dependency injection
 * can act as an extra layer in naming/managing metrics in your codebase
 * formats as prometheus